floriankraemer/floriankraemer.github.io/_posts/2024-10-03-Naming-Matters-An-Example.markdown

 Just by the signature of the method, lacking any documentation of its behavior, what would you expect it to do?
 Why do you have to input something "numeric" when the method, assuming by its name, gets you something numeric back?
 But why does it return an array instead?

-The underlying implementation actually returns this.
+The underlying implementation actually returns the following.
 Luckily somebody put this information at least in the doc-block.

 ```php
 /**